 Explain the basic structure of the Bootstrap Grid

-The .row and .col class can be used to create and manipulate the rows and columns of the grid respectively.
+The .row and .col classes can be used to create and manipulate the rows and columns of the grid respectively.

-On basis of device or browser’s width, the bootstrap grid system has the following five classes –
+On basis of the device or browser’s width, the bootstrap grid system has the following five classes:

-- col: It having the browser’s width less than 576px.
+- col: It has the browser’s width of less than 576px.

-- col-sm: It having the browser’s width equal to or greater than 576px.
+- col-sm: It has the browser’s width equal to or greater than 576px.

-- col-md: It having the browser’s width equal to or greater than 768px.
+- col-md: It has the browser’s width equal to or greater than 768px.

-- col-lg: It having screen width equal to or greater than 992px.
+- col-lg: It has a screen width equal to or greater than 992px.

-- col-xl: It having screen width equal to or greater than 1200px
+- col-xl: It has a screen width equal to or greater than 1200px

 Note: Here, the sm, md, lg, and xl denote the device sizes, i.e. small, medium, large and extra-large.